 Mobile Wallet as digital loyalty card

 Mobile Wallets are native apps meant to store the various mobile passes customers have.
 Through passes, customers can identify themselves in-store, and store their retail loyalty cards, reward coupons and event passes.
 All of this encourages easy enrollment and reward redemption.
+Focusing on mobile engagement also unlocks additional opportunities for your business, such as push notifications, app-only discounts, digital loyalty cards, as well as mobile check-ins for customer support.

 Sending customers push notifications telling them about the latest sales (or even hinting at a reward) is an effective way to increase footfall.
 Location-based push notifications are viable either by installing and calibrating beacons around the store, or turning on the advanced geolocation module at Antavo’s platform.
 Similar to beacon technology, NFC enables customers to interact with store-exclusive loyalty features in a fun way.
 For instance, fit a TV screen with an NFC tag, loop a playful animation on screen, and prompt passersby to tap their phone in a designated area.
 Once they do it, the NFC tag redirects them to your loyalty program’s enrollment page.